HPSCTerrSys/eCLM/docs/users_guide/introduction_to_eCLM/README.md

 # Introduction to eCLM

-This section will give you a brief overview of the Community Land Model v.5 and eCLM.
+This section will give you a brief overview of eCLM and the Community Land Model v.5.